keshee/LeagueSharp-2/README.md

 LeagueSharp Assemblies
 ===========

-I do not make script I just add stuff
-To them if they are missing things i would like.
+I do not make script I just add stuff to them if they are missing thingsI would like.

 @Hellsing https://github.com/Hellsing/LeagueSharp